-Ken Luer is a partner in the firm’s Business and Corporate Law Department.
+Ken Luer is a Partner and Chair of the Business and Corporate Law Department.

 - Business law